flecoqui/load-testing/README.md

 #### Create Github Action Secret AZURE_CREDENTIALS

-1. On the github portal where you store your project, navigate on the the page 'Settings' and select the options 'Secrets'.
+1. On the GitHub portal where you store your project, navigate on the the page 'Settings' and select the options 'Secrets'.

     ![github-action-secrets](./docs/img/github-action-secrets.png)